awesomephant/al-studio-website/projects/swisscare.md

 ---
 Natural supplements and cosmetics brand Swisscare claimed a fresh look for their new visual identity based on the products' seasonal ingredients.
 The assets ranged from stationery and brochures to website, social media and large scale digitally printed canvases.
 AL designed a highly customized botanical language and applied it to both printed and digital material as an individual element or pattern.

-For more information about the company please visit: [Swisscare](https://www.swisscare.it)
+For more information about the company please visit [Swisscare](https://www.swisscare.it).

 ![stationery branding with flower graphics](/assets/uploads/swisscare4.jpg "Stationery package with botanical summer variation")